 The Weathering Risk Peace Pillar

-Implementing climate-linked peacebuilding in regions severely affected by conflict and climate risks.
+Integrating climate and environmental security into peace programming in regions severely affected by conflict and climate risks.

 Why it matters: